Skip to main content

 Purpose

 The primary objective of Kanban is to ensure continuous flow with minimal bottlenecks.
 You can go further to impose WIP limits on each activity, or work item.
-Unlike Scrum, Kanban is better suited for projects without a significant feature or product backlog (also known as a sprint backlog).
-Kanban teams excel at quickly burning through small tasks as they arise.
+Unlike Scrum, Kanban is better suited for projects without a significant functionality or product backlog (also known as a sprint backlog).

 Roles